ishita1226/poll_assign/README.md

 # Community Builder App

-A Flutter application for building a community platform that allows users to create polls, comment, and vote.
-The app is based on the Quizzo - Quiz App UI Kit (Light Version) and adapted for a community-building experience with a feed section, poll creation, and a visually polished interface.
+A Flutter application for building a community platform that allows users to create polls, like, comment, and vote.

 ![App Preview](link-to-screenshot-or-video)